 When I married my husband his mother gave up $300 in cash for our honeymoon spending money.
 We have NO money so this was the best thing we could have gotten!
 Our honeymoon was paid for but we didn't have any extra money so her gift was really appreciated because we got to have some extra fun with her spending money!!

 Well, I guess it would depend on what you want to spend.
 Some parents feel that whatever their contributution to the wedding costs was actually their gift.
 You could also buy them luggage for their honeymoon if they dont already have some or pay for some part of their honeymoon.
 If you do counted cross stitch or can pay someone who does, there are many, many BEAUTIFUL wedding sampler patterns out there that would include their names and the date as a great remembrance.
-The gift would really depend on their and your circumstances but I'm sure that whatever you decide on will be appreciated since it comes from you.
-Good Luck!

 It was a 2nd marriage for both my husband and me so we didn't have a wedding.
 We did get a few gifts tho but I thought the money my parents gave us was really nice.
 We too used it towards our honeymoon.

 It really depends on what you want to spend.
 A set of dishes or silverware would be good if they don't already have, or a nice set of pots and pans.